webignition/bas-spec/test-syntax.md

 All actions take the form of a verb followed by zero or more arguments and keywords.

+Action arguments can be represented by placeholders.
+The passing of values to replace placeholders is yet to be documented.

 ```yaml
 actions:
   - ...